JavaFXpert/wikibrowser-service/README.md

 * Provide ability to associate links to external articles
 * Consider inferring Neo4j labels from properties (e.g. instance of human is a person)
 * Make concept map resize when browser window is resized (without requiring reloading)
-* Performance suggestion from Brian Underwood Neo4j advocate: Consider querying Neo4j by labels and have an index on Label(itemId)
 * Associate image with each Q item
 * Create embeddable mini concept map viewer
 * Create image/snippet component that steps though ordered list of Q items